yeohchengyi-wwh/Flutter_STTPK2143/assignment1/README.md

 	This will ensure that only valid numeric values are used in the formula:
 EstimatedCost=  Distance/Efficiency  x Price

 After the validation process passes, the application will update the User Interface with the calculated output using setState()

-Splash Page

-Home Page Before

-Home Page after Calculation

-Home Page Before

-Home Page after Calculation